 Bioconversion of biosolids using fly larvae has been studied for years.
 Organic waste has a high nutritional and energy potential and can be used as a feed substrate for larvae.
 Apart from significantly reducing organic waste, grown larvae make an excellent protein source in animal feed.
 The insect protein could be used in animal feed to replace fishmeal (Lalander et al. 2013).
 One of the most studied species is the larvae of the Black Soldier fly (Hermetia illucens L.).
-The larvae of this nonpest fly feed on, and thereby degrade, organic material of different origin (Diener et al. 2011a).
+The larvae of this non-pest fly feed on, and thereby degrade, organic material of different origin (Diener et al. 2011a).
 The 6th instar, the prepupa, migrates from the sludge to pupate and can therefore easily be harvested.
 Since prepupae contain on average 44% crude protein and 33% fat, it is an appropriate alternative to fishmeal in animal feed (St-Hilaire et al. 2007).
-Proposals for other uses for the pupae other than animal feed have been put forward.
-The other components of the pupae (protein, fat, and chitin) could be fractioned and sold separately.
+Proposals for other uses for the pupae (protein, fat, and chitin) could be fractioned and sold separately.
 The extracted fat can be converted to biodiesel; chitin is of commercial interest due to its high percentage of N (6.9%) compared to synthetically substituted cellulose (1.25%) (Diener et al. 2011b).
 There has been ample research on the H. illucens and its contribution to significantly reducing organic wastes; however, there are several knowledge gaps on the potential utilization of the pupae in terms of protein, fat and chitin.